Available Now

 Installed & Inspected.

-Licensed electrical installation and replacement of private property poles across South East Queensland.
+Licensed private power pole installation and replacement across South East Queensland.
 Energex approved steel power poles engineered for 50+ year lifespans.
+Inspection, defect rectification and new installations.

 Fully LicensedInsuredLifetime Warranty